•Ecosystem Community, Initiative

-- Is a 501(c)(3) organization in good standing (or fiscally sponsored by one)
+- Is a 501(c)(3) nonprofit public charity organization in good standing (or fiscally sponsored by one)

 - Provides direct-service to youth (ages 0-21) in West Contra Costa County, CA (Richmond, San Pablo, El Sobrante, El Cerrito, Pinole, Hercules, and unincorporated portions of West Contra Costa)

 - Is not a school (public or private), a faith-based organization, a parent teacher association, a booster club, or other school or alumni fundraising organization.

 No. In the past we required a community member to complete a nomination, but this year you’re encouraged to express interest (in the blue section at the top of this page) on behalf of your own organization, or on behalf of any other organization you think may be eligible for a CGI grant.
 A member of our team will follow up once we receive your name and email.

 An online application form link will be delivered via email, and the electronic application must be completed in full and submitted by the Application Deadline.
 Incomplete or late submissions will not be considered.
 We will send an automated confirmation of receipt of your application after it is successfully submitted.
 Our team will contact you once we have determined your CGI grant amount (if applicable).

 The CGI evaluation rubric affords transparency in our grantmaking process.
 It helps our team determine the grant amount (up to $15,000) based on key characteristics of the organization and the youth it serves.